 As a result of interactions with FcRn, all antibodies have half-lives ranging from a few days to a few weeks, allowing less frequent dosing for antibody drugs than most other biologics.

 We have engineered a series of Fc variants that increase binding of the Fc domain to FcRn to further increase circulating half-life.
 Our lead Xtend Fc domain has two amino acid substitutions and has shown up to three-fold increases of in vivo half-life for a number of different antibodies in preclinical models and in human clinical trials.
-Our Xtend technology is currently in two clinical-stage programs.
+Our Xtend technology is currently in seven clinical-stage programs and one approved therapy, Alexion’s Ultomiris® (ravulizumab-cwvz).

 Half-life extension can be exploited to potentially improve therapeutic antibody performance in several ways: